lotap/wunshot/README.md

 _A user platform you can copy and paste._ 👤

-A collection of schemas and functions focused on providing the best starting point for your user data.
+A collection of schemas and functions designed to help you build secure, efficient, feature-filled backends faster.
 Built on top of [Drizzle ORM](https://orm.drizzle.team/docs/overview).
 Free.
 Open-source. **Use this to build your backend _without_ a service.**

 [GET STARTED](https://www.wunshot.io/getting-started/prerequisites)